 What would you tell your young self?
 I would tell her for every endeavor you undertake or agree to undertake, you have to ask what you are getting out of it ?
-If it is nothing but you feel happy doing it, go ahead as the pleasure must be yours.
+If it is nothing but you feel happy doing it, go ahead as the pleasure and consequences must be yours.
 But always ask the question : What are you going to get out of it ?
 What will you benefit from it?
 Be calculating for your time is precious.

 You may set out to undertake tasks that may seem pointless to others so long as you know why you are doing them, you should carry on regardless what others may say.
 Be it a challenge, an education or just doing it for the sake of doing it, it is your life.
 If I could go back in time , I would tell my young self that you should trust your instincts and have more convictions about your decisions.

 Your teachers or your parents can tell you how to lead your life but they cannot tell you how to live your life.
 Like many things in life, you have to figure it out yourself.

 This is My Life by Meg Wolitzer is a story about Dottie Engels, a celebrity stand-up comedian and her two daughters, Opal and Erica.
 Dottie performs in Las Vegas and on late night television.
 After leaving an unhappy marriage, she struggles to balance her career with the needs of her children who live in New York , aspiring comedians are their babysitters.
 When Dottie’s ratings slide as time has changed, both her daughters have to save her from herself.